sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

 ## Exercise 2.2: Create a new menu on the Infor OS homepage
 ### Create a new menu version
+#### Menu version is nothing but it is the place we record the changes in homepage.
 1. Press **CTRL+R**.
 Type **Menu Version.
 Open (MNS080)**.
 2. Type **[your assigned 009Tnn user ID]** in the Menu vsn filter field.
 3. Click **Options > Create**.
 Panel E displays.